Your velocity is real.

 Not the plan.
 Not the spec.
 The code, the architecture, the debt accumulating, the maintainability.
 Someone who could look at what exists and say: I stand behind this.
 That is the one thing AI cannot do for you.

-I am more enthusiastic about AI today than when I started.
-It enables things that were not possible before — but only when it runs inside a structured process, with the right context and a human who owns the outcome.
+I am more enthusiastic about AI today than when I started - but only when it runs inside a structured process, with the right context and a human who genuinely owns the outcome.
 That is the version I want to help your team reach.